Lessons From the Circle

 Learning Shaped by Experience

-For nearly 30 years, Stardale has worked alongside Indigenous girls and young women, learning from the realities they navigate and the insights they carry.
+For nearly three decades, Stardale worked alongside Indigenous girls and young women, listening to their stories, supporting their growth, and learning from their experiences.

 How You Can Work with Stardale